Q : How do I become a patient at York Family Psychiatry?

 A : We do not accept private insurance, but are happy to provide a superbill upon request.
 We apologize for any inconvenience this causes, but we feel that this decision allows us to provide a higher quality of care.
 By not contracting with private insurance companies, we are able to do what’s best for our patients, free from managed care and insurance restrictions.

-We do accept MaineCare (Maine Medicaid) and Medicare, and we plan to be able to take NH Medicaid by 2022.
+We do accept MaineCare (Maine Medicaid) and Medicare.

 A superbill is an itemized statement of services, charges, and diagnostic codes.
 After you have paid for your session, we can provide you with a superbill that you can then submit to your insurance company for potential reimbursement, We suggest that you contact your insurance company ahead of time to find out what they cover for out-of-network care.
 Because your insurance is a contract solely between you and your insurance company, we are unable to be directly involved in the process of seeking reimbursements.